hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : apad
 ---
+## 2020-11-14
+Continue with Popp, T. (2019)

+The experiment comparing the effects of two different network structures (clustered vs random) on the behavior spread was concluded in my [earlier post](/en/apad/#2020-09-12).

+Another experiment involves an 11-week fitness initiative among 800 graduate students at Penn.
+The experiment consits of four groups:
+  1. Group 1: Control group.
+Participants were allowed to sign up for fitness classes through an online portal.
+  2. Group 2: Same as the control group, but participants were also divided into groups based on their similarities.
+On the online portal, class attendance of anonymized "health buddies" was displayed.
+Communication with each was not possible.
+  3. Group 3: Access to the online portal + groups based on similarities + communication between health buddies
+  4. Group 4: Conditions in Group 3 with scores of other groups displayed on the portal.

+In Group 1 and 2, individuals completing the most classes were promised to get monetary rewards.
+In Group 3 and 4, health buddy groups completing the most classes got the monetary rewards.

+Results: 1).
+Exercise rate in group 2 & 4 were much higher; 2).
+Group 3 did worse than the control group.

 ## 2020-11-13
 Popp, T. (2019).
 The Virality Paradox. *The Pennsylvania Gazette*.
 Retrieved from [https://ndg.asc.upenn.edu/wp-content/uploads/2019/05/Virality-Paradox.pdf](https://ndg.asc.upenn.edu/wp-content/uploads/2019/05/Virality-Paradox.pdf)